Shishir3D/dotfiles/README.md

 3. Paste the configuration files
 4. Run `:PlugInstall` in nvim
 5. Install `nodejs` `npm` and `pyright`
 ```npm
 yay -S nodejs npm
 npm -g install
 ```
+6. Run `:Mason` to check if all 6 extensions are installed or not.

 Mason Screen